A05annex/SwervePathPlanning/README.md

   - **<tt>"field_dX"</tt>**: (optional, double, default=0.0) The field X velocity in meters per second.
   - **<tt>"field_dY"</tt>**: (optional, double, default=0.0) The field Y velocity in meters per second.
   - **<tt>"field_dHeading"</tt>**: (optional, double, default=0.0) The field angular velocity in radians per second.
-Currently, ignored as the derivative is always generated from the heading of the adjacent control points.
+Currently, ignored as the derivative is always generated from the headings of the adjacent control points.

 #### Path Description Examples